-- responding to and initiating conversations with children, with repeated turns back and forth on the same topic - encouraging talk among children through the selective use of open-ended questions, commenting on what children are doing, offering prompts (e.g., "Try asking your friend how you can help"), and scaffolding higher-order discussion, particularly during content-area learning - engaging in talk, including narration and explanation, within dramatic play experiences and content-area learning, including intentional vocabulary-building efforts - extending children's language (e.g., The child says, "Fuzzy"; the adult says, "Yes, that peach feels fuzzy.
-What else do you notice about it?") - stories of past events and discussion of future events - 8.
-Provision of abundant reading material in the classroom14 a wide range of books and other texts, print and digital, including information books, poetry, and storybooks accessible to children
+- responding to and initiating conversations with children, with repeated turns back and forth on the same topic - encouraging talk among children through the selective use of open-ended questions, commenting on what children are doing, offering prompts (e.g., "Try asking your friend how you can help."), and scaffolding higher-order discussion, particularly during content-area learning - modeling and providing practice with discussion that encourages a variety of ways for children to communicate with one another and the teacher (e.g., gestures, multiple languages, multiple dialects, and all of their linguistic resources)

+- talking, including narrating and explaining, within dramatic play experiences and content-area learning, including intentional vocabulary-building efforts - extending children's language (e.g., The child says, "Fuzzy."
+The adult says, "That peach feels fuzzy to me, too.
+What else do you notice about it?") - discussing past and future events - storytelling/story acting (individually and collaboratively dictating stories, acting out stories, and serving as an audience for others' stories)